 Common Examples of Medical Device Failure

 Unfortunately, a medical device may fail at any time and for almost any reason.
-For example, a crutch may break as a patient goes down a flight of stairs, or the brakes on a wheelchair may fail while a patient goes down a hill.
+For example,there are simple failures with basic medical devices.
+This could be a crutch may break as a patient goes down a flight of stairs, or the brakes on a wheelchair may fail while a patient goes down a hill.

 Legal Difference Between Devices and Drugs

 Michigan law makes it very difficult for any person to sue a product manufacturer for damages.
 According to Michigan Compiled Law §600.2946(2), makers of defective products are only liable if a plaintiff can prove that the product was not reasonably safe at the time it left the manufacturer’s control.
 This typically includes proving that an error in design or manufacture caused a failure.
 The same statute requires plaintiffs to submit alternative designs that retain the purpose of the failed item but mitigate any defects that caused the injury.